HampiSK/Organic-Grid/README.md

 # Organic Grid

-A small C++/raylib experiment that generates an irregular, quadrilateral, 2D grid.
+A small C++/raylib experiment that generates an irregular quadrilateral 2D grid.

-This project is an attempt to understand and reproduce, from scratch, the pieces behind Oskar Stålberg's *Townscaper* (grid generation, relaxation, and simple tile placement), not a copy of its code or assets.
+This project is an attempt to understand and reproduce, from scratch, some of the ideas behind Oskar Stålberg's Townscaper - grid generation, relaxation, and simple tile placement.

 ![Demo](demo.gif)

+### Approach

+I intentionally chose not to look for tutorials or existing implementations.
+Instead, I treated it as a challenge to figure out the techniques on my own.

+Unlike the approach used in Townscaper, I’m building the quadrilateral grid directly rather than starting with triangles arranged within hexagons and then randomly joining some of them into quads.
+For each new cell, I decide which shape to create based on factors such as priority, whether it fits the existing grid and a configurable triangle chance.

+The relaxation step is simple: non-border edge endpoints are moved toward each other to bring edge lengths closer to the configured range.

 ## Requirements
 - [Visual Studio 2022](https://visualstudio.com) (Not strictly required, but the included setup scripts support this version)